 According to Steven Pressfield’s book The War of Art, what I am experiencing is called Resistance.
 It is a force of nature that will try to derail any creative efforts of any person.
 He also states that it is fed solely by our own fear.
 He states that any time there is a dream, there will automatically be Resistance.

-The pressure to be live up to the perfectionistic expectations set by Resistance is maddening.
-And it is truly impossible.
-Tara Mohr talks about this commentary from the Inner Critic as coaching us into hiding.
+The pressure to live up to the perfectionistic expectations set by Resistance is maddening.
+And it is asking us to achieve something truly impossible.
+Tara Mohr describes the result of this commentary from our Inner Critic as ‘coaching us into hiding’.
 I agree.
 When my Inner Critic gets going, I feel like I am not creative enough or motivating enough or talented enough because I am not struck with the exact “right” thing to blog about this week, and then I hide.
 I put the writing off.
 I tell myself that I don’t have to blog every week, but then I feel like a failure for skipping a week, giving Resistance even more power.